 How to store leftover broccoli soup

-This green soup retains a beautiful green colour in the fridge (or freezer), though it may dull ever-so-slightly
+This green soup mostly retains its vibrant colour in the fridge (or freezer), though it may dull ever-so-slightly

 Scoop leftover soup into an airtight container and refrigerate for three days.
 Store the cashew cream separately if you want to drizzle it over the soup after reheating.